Janamejaya

 Janamejaya (जनमेजय) was a Kuru king who reigned during the Middle Vedic period.
-Along with his father and predecessor Parikshit, he played a decisive role in the consolidation of the Kuru state, the arrangement of Vedic hymns into collections, and the development of the orthodox srauta ritual, transforming the Kuru realm into the dominant political and cultural part of northern India.
+Along with his father and predecessor Parikshit, he played a decisive role in the consolidation of the Kuru state, the arrangement of Vedic hymns into collections, and the development of the orthodox srauta rituals, transforming the Kuru realm into the dominant political and cultural region of northern India.
 He also appears as a figure in later legends and traditions, the Mahabharata and the Puranas.

 Etymology

 The name Janamejaya means "man-impelling" or "victorious from birth".

 In Vedic literature

 The Aitareya Brāhmaṇa states that he was a great conqueror and that his purohita (family priest) Tura Kāvaṣeya consecrated him as king and officiated his aśvamedha (horse sacrifice).
 It also states that at one of his sacrifices he did not employ the Kaśyapas as priests but rather the Bhūtavīras.
 It states that the Asitamr̥ga family of Kaśyapas were eventually reemployed by Janamejaya.
-The Śatapatha Brāhmaṇa mentions that he along his brothers Ugrasena, Bhīmasena, and Śrutasena performed an aśvamedha, officiated by Indrota Daivāpa Śaunaka, in order to cleanse themselves of sin.
+The Śatapatha Brāhmaṇa mentions that he along with his brothers Ugrasena, Bhīmasena, and Śrutasena performed an aśvamedha, officiated by Indrota Daivāpa Śaunaka, in order to cleanse themselves of sin.
 Both previous Brāhmaṇas state that his capital was Āsandīvat.
 The Gopatha Brahmana narrates an "absurd" anecdote regarding Janamejaya and two ganders.

 The Pañcaviṃśa Brāhmaṇa mentions a Janamejaya who was a priest at a snake sacrifice, but Macdonell and Keith consider him to be a different person than Janamejaya the Kuru king.